Arkansas marijuana laws

 Cannabis is legal for qualified patients with a licensed card.

 First-time offenders in possession of fewer than four ounces may be charged with a misdemeanor, landing them in prison for up to one year and a fine of up to $2,500.
 Subsequent offenders may be charged with a felony for possession of the same amount, resulting in up to six years in prison and a fine of up to $10,000.
-The possession of larger quantities may be charged as a felony and is punishable by longer prison sentences and larger fines.
+Arkansas considers the possession of larger quantities felonies, which are punishable by longer prison sentences and larger fines.

 The intent to deliver cannabis is subject to a sliding scale of penalties, depending on the amount being distributed.
 Individuals found with 14 grams or less may be charged with a misdemeanor, punishable by up to a year in prison and a fine of up to $2,500.
 Possession with the intent to deliver between 14 grams and four ounces is viewed as a felony, resulting in a punishment of up to six years in prison and a fine of up to $10,000.
 The trafficking of larger quantities results in longer sentences and more substantial fines.